rouskinlab/seismic-rna/src/docs/howto/runwf.rst

 Align: Troubleshoot and optimize
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Alignment produces alignment map files too slowly
+Align produces alignment map files too slowly
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 First, try running the Align step using more processors (with ``--max-procs``),